 Founded in 2013, the Sentinel Landscapes Partnership is a coalition of Federal agencies, state and local governments, and non-governmental organizations that work with willing landowners and land managers to advance sustainable land use practices around military installations and ranges.
-The National Defense Authorization Acts of 2018, 2022, and 2024 progressively formalized and expanded the Sentinel Landscapes Partnership, enhancing its scope to include landscape resilience and natural area restoration, and encouraging broader federal agency collaboration and priority consideration for landowners in designated landscapes.
+The National Defense Authorization Acts of 2018, 2022, and 2024 progressively formalized and expanded the Sentinel Landscapes Partnership, enhancing its scope to include climate resilience and natural area restoration, and encouraging broader federal agency collaboration and priority consideration for landowners in designated landscapes.

-The Sentinel Landscapes Partnership is coordinated by the U.S. Department of Agriculture (USDA), Department of Defense (DOD), and Department of the Interior (DOI) with the mission to:
+The Sentinel Landscapes Partnership is coordinated by the U.S. Department of Agriculture (USDA), Department of Defense (DOD), Department of the Interior (DOI), and the Federal Emergency Management Administration (FEMA) with the mission to:

-- Strengthen military readiness
+- ▶ Strengthen military readiness

 - Support agricultural productivity

 - Preserve natural resources

 - Increase access to recreation

 - ▶ Advance sustainable land management

 - Promote landscape resilience